F*** Marry Kill

-F*** Marry Kill is a 2025 American comedy thriller film directed by Laura Murphy and starring Lucy Hale, Virginia Gardner, and Brooke Nevin.
-It revolves around a young woman (Hale) who suspects that one of her love interests is a serial killer.
+F*** Marry Kill is a 2025 American comedy thriller film set in Colorado, directed by Laura Murphy and starring Lucy Hale, Virginia Gardner, and Brooke Nevin.

+The plot revolves around true-crime junkie Eva Vaughn who, upon reaching 30 and being single, uses a dating app and finds three different love interests, one of them she fears might be the serial killer targeting women on dating apps.
+She initially playfully tries to decide which of the three is a f-boy, marriage material, or would kill.

-The film was released in the United States on March 7, 2025, by Lionsgate Premiere.
+The film was released in the United States on March 7, 2025, by Lionsgate Premiere to polarized reviews.

 Plot

-In Boulder, Colorado, a serial killer known as the Swipe Right Killer has been targeting women on dating apps.
+In Boulder, Colorado, the serial killer known as the Swipe Right Killer has been targeting women on dating apps.
 According to the true-crime podcast Mark My Murder, the killer has left no fingerprints and is believed to have an interest in forensics and a penchant for rosé.
-Eva Vaugh, an avid listener of the podcast, celebrates her 30th birthday with her best friends Kelly, Robin, and Anthony.
+Eva Vaughn, an avid listener of the podcast, celebrates her 30th birthday with her best friends Kelly, Robin, and Anthony.
 She has been recently dumped by Jake, her police officer boyfriend of eight years.

 Later that night, Eva's overprotective older sister Valerie gifts her a home security system and reveals that Jake is engaged to a fellow police officer.
 Eva then creates a dating profile and matches with various men, including Kyle, a former middle school classmate, and Mitch, whom she meets at the bar he owns.
 She learns that Mitch does not have fingerprints due to a kitchen accident.
 She then catches Valerie spying on her at the bar.
 Out of spite, Eva takes Mitch home and they have sex.

 The next morning, Norman, a security company employee, arrives at Eva's house for an evaluation.
 He reveals he is taking night classes in forensics before asking her out on a date, which she accepts.
 Eva later goes on an awkward first date with Kyle, who orders a bottle of rosé.
 He invites her to continue their date back at his place, but she declines and instead meets Mitch again for sex.

 Eva's friends and Valerie realize that each of her three suitors has something in common with the Swipe Right Killer.
 A new murder reveals that the killer wears size 10 shoes, prompting Eva to start an investigation.
 As they go on another date, Mitch becomes upset when Eva reveals she has been seeing other men; she leaves after discovering that his shoe size is 10.
 The next day, Kyle takes Eva on a picnic in the park, during which he attacks a man playing guitar, and she finds that his shoe size is also 10.